Lust for Life (Iggy Pop song): Trainspotting

 "Lust for Life" gained renewed popularity in the late 1990s after being featured in the 1996 British film Trainspotting.
-The song was heavily featured in the film's marketing campaign and subsequent soundtrack album, resulting in a new UK chart peak of No. 26 on the singles chart after being reissued as a single.
+The song was heavily featured in the film's marketing campaign and subsequent soundtrack album, resulting in a new UK chart peak of No. 26 on the singles chart after being reissued as a single on November 11, 1996.

 It also reached No. 39 on the US Radio & Records Alternative chart, No. 44 in Canada, and No. 2 in Iceland.
 The single's success inspired Pop's then-label Virgin Records to issue a greatest hits compilation titled Nude & Rude.
-Pop's biographer Joe Ambrose wrote that the song gained the same level of resurgence as The Doors' "The End" after that song's inclusion in Francis Ford Coppola's 1979 film Apocalypse Now.
+Pop's biographer Joe Ambrose wrote that the song gained the same level of resurgence as the Doors' "The End" after that song's inclusion in Francis Ford Coppola's 1979 film Apocalypse Now.
 In 1999, Pop reflected on the song's renewed popularity:

 When I made Lust for Life, I really thought America was gonna rock to this motherfucker.
 And it took 20 fuckin' years which is a really long time to wait.
 I guess what happened is that there was this system that wasn't gonna fuckin' give me a break, and I outlived the system.
 The movies and advertisers have subverted the stranglehold of radio in America, and there are now other ways for people to hear music.
 All of a sudden, – a few years ago when Trainspotting came out – I was walkin' down the street and I'd heard Raw Power comin' out of the bars.

 A remix by the Prodigy was included in Trainspottings 2017 sequel, T2 Trainspotting.

+Singer Kay Hanley recorded a cover version of the song for the soundtrack of the 2005 movie Just Like Heaven.